Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     on many of the use case specific requirements, circumstances and the available technologies.

-   Table 1: different ingest use cases
+   Table 1: Different ingest use cases.
    <!-- class=def is a built-in style.
 It is optional but looks nice. -->
 <table class="def">
     <tr>